Hedging the Drift: Learning to Optimize under Non-Stationarity: Numerical Experiments

-As a first step, we recover the unknown $\theta_t$'s from the dataset with linear regression method.
-But since the lender's decisions, \ie, the price for each customer, is not presented in the dataset, we impute the price of a loan as the net present value of future payments (a function of the monthly payment, customer rate, and term approved, please refer to the cited references for more details).
+Firstly, we recover the latent parameters $\theta_t$'s from the dataset with linear regression method.
+Since the lender's decisions, \ie, the price for each customer, is not presented in the dataset, we impute the price of a loan as the net present value of future payments (a function of the monthly payment, customer rate, and term approved, please refer to \citep{CRPM,BK18} for more details).
 The resulted $B_T$ is $1.9\times 10^2~\left(\approx T^{0.48}\right),$ which means we are in the moderately non-stationary environment.
 Since the maximum of the imputed prices is $\approx400,$ the range of price in our experiment is thus set to $[0,500]$ with a step size of 10.

 We then run the experiment with the recovered parameters, and measure the dynamic regrets of the \swofu~(known $B_T$ and unknown $B_T$), the \bob, the UCB algorithm, the Moving Window (MW) algorithm \citep{KZ16} without knowing $B_T$, as well as the company's original decisions.
 Here, we note that the MW algorithm does not permit customer features, and hence its dynamic regret should scale linearly in $T$.
 The results are shown in Fig. \ref{fig:auto}.
 The plot shows that the \swofu~with known $B_T$ (SW-UCB-opt) and the \bob~have the lowest dynamic regrets.
 Besides, the dynamic regret of the parameter-free \bob~is $\geq24\%$ less than those of the obliviously tuned \swofu~(SW-UCB-obl) and the UCB algorithm.
 It also saves $\geq32\%$ dynamic regret when compared to the MW algorithm and the company's original decisions.
 The results clearly indicate that the \swofu~and the \bob~can deal with the drift while the UCB algorithm fails to keep track of the dynamic environment.
 More importantly, the results validate our theoretical findings regarding the parameter-free adaptation of the \bob.